padhmanethrri/aoc-hardcaml/day1/part2/README.md

 3. Advances the simulation by one clock cycle

 After all instructions are processed, the final count is read from the design output and printed to the console.

-This confirms that intermediate zero-hits are correctly counted and accumulated.
+When simulated using the provided testbench and full puzzle input, the design produced a final password value of **6684**.

 ## Design Considerations and Future Extensions